TaitoUnited/full-stack-template/scripts/taito/DEVELOPMENT.md

 ## Quick start

-> TIP: Start application in a cleaned and initialized local environment with a single command: `taito develop`.
+> TIP: Make sure your cloud auth is still in effect with `taito auth:dev` and start application in a cleaned and initialized local environment with a single command: `taito develop`.
 This is essentially the same thing as running `taito env apply --clean`, `taito start --clean`, and `taito init`.
 If the application fails to start, run `taito trouble` to see troubleshooting.

+In case you need some secrets from dev, make sure your cloud authentication is still in effect:

+    taito auth:dev

 Create local environment by installing some libraries and generating secrets (add `--clean` to recreate clean environment):